 Hurricane Melissa makes landfall in eastern Cuba as a Category 3 storm

 Hundreds of thousands of people had been evacuated to shelters in Cuba.
-A hurricane warning was in effect for the provinces of Granma, Santiago de Cuba, Guantanamo, Holguin and Las Tunas.
+A hurricane warning was in effect for the Cuban provinces of Granma, Santiago de Cuba, Guantánamo, Holguin and Las Tunas, as well as the southeastern and central Bahamas.

-Early Wednesday, Melissa had top sustained winds of 120 mph (193 kph) and was moving northeast at 10 mph (16 kph) according to the National Hurricane Center in Miami.
-The hurricane was centered 20 miles (32 kilometers) east of Chivirico and about 60 miles (97 kilometers) west-southwest of Guantánamo, Cuba.
+Early Wednesday, Melissa had top sustained winds of 115 mph (185 kph) and was moving northeast at 12 mph (19 kph) according to the National Hurricane Center in Miami.
+The hurricane was centered 60 miles (97 kilometers) west of Guantánamo, Cuba, and 230 miles (370 kilometers) south of the central Bahamas.

+READ MORE: Storm-steeled Jamaicans brave Melissa — the strongest hurricane in their history

+The agency warned residents of Cuba to remain sheltered and that preparations for the storm in the Bahamas "should be rushed to completion."

 Melissa struck Jamaica on Tuesday with top sustained winds of 185 mph (295 kph).